 To strengthen fairness in the system further we should also look more widely at how free movement could be better managed.
-Prior to negotiations even having officially started it is too early to propose precise policy solutions, but there are precedents and developments which encourage the idea that reform could be achievable.
+There are precedents and developments which encourage the idea that reform could be achievable.

 Within the terms of the EEA agreement countries can take unilateral ‘safeguard measures’ to address ‘economic, societal or environmental difficulties’ caused by being in the EEA.
 Liechtenstein has an agreed number of residence permits for EU citizens.
-Switzerland’s free movement deal allowed for an emergency brake for up to a year and, while overall quotas have been rejected, discussions continue over proposed sector-specific quotas.
-It has been reported that the EU are considering an emergency brake of up to seven years for the UK and an influential European think tank has proposed the UK have full access to the Single Market without the free movement of people.
+Switzerland’s free movement deal allowed for an emergency brake for up to a year and they have negotiated a recruitment policy that prioritises local workers.
+David Cameron’s ‘special status’ renegotiation agreed the principle of restricting access to social security if there was economic stress arising from EU migration and it has been reported that the EU would have considered an emergency brake.
+Meanwhile an influential European think tank has proposed the UK have full access to the Single Market without the free movement of people.

 These may not provide precise policy for the UK to replicate, but they do show that it may be possible to negotiate a tailored approach whereby free movement flows respond to specific economic conditions.